gimunBae/roclab/README.md

 For large datasets, scalability is achieved by approximating the empirical loss using **incomplete U-statistics**, and by applying a **Nyström low-rank approximation** to the kernel matrix.
-These approximations reduce computational cost while preserving accuracy, making ROC optimizing binary classification feasible in large-scale data.
+These approximations reduce computational cost while preserving accuracy, making ROC optimizing binary classifiers feasible in large-scale data.

 In addition, efficient optimization is performed using **Gradient Descent with